ArutyunovG/CVWorkspace/README.md

 <b>Note.</b> ffmpeg executable is being searched by torchvision's setup script.
 If you have FFmpeg installed before torchvision, you may face torchvision build issues.<br>

 <b>Note.</b> It is recommended to use official OpenVINO installers, provided by Intel.
-One cannot reproduce them from source, because of lack of special tools.<br>
+One cannot reproduce them from source, because of lack of special tools.
+OpenVINO build is workable only on Ubuntu 18.04.<br>

 The production components include